Lux-AI-Challenge/Lux-Design-S2/specs.md

 * Build a heavy robot
 * Grow lichen - Waters lichen around the factory, costing `ceil(connected lichen tiles / 10)` water

 The following is the cost to build the two classes of robots.
+Note that also robots when built will have their battery charged up to the power cost.

 <table>
   <tr>